Skip to main content

 Do I need a developer to implement this?

-The basics (robots.txt, llms.txt, structured data) can be done by anyone comfortable editing text files.
+The basics (robots.txt rules, JSON-LD structured data, Content Signals directives) can be done by anyone comfortable editing text and config files.
+Markdown content negotiation is a one-click toggle if your site sits behind Cloudflare Pro and above, but otherwise needs a developer to wire up either sibling .md generation in the build or an origin rewrite.
 WebMCP and MCP Server Cards require some JavaScript and JSON knowledge.
 For enterprise implementations across hundreds of locations, your development team or platform partner should handle it.

 What happens if these standards change?